Australia AFS License (Australian Financial Services) in 2026

 Step 6: Submit core supporting documents

-- After we submit the FS01 application form on your behalf, ASIC will require core supporting documents to assess the business’s operational structure and financial capabilities.
-These will include documents regarding business information, financial resources documents, and organisational competencies documents.
+- After we submit the FS01 application form on your behalf, ASIC will require core supporting documents (e.g., proof of statement) to assess the business’s operational structure and financial capabilities.
+These will include documents regarding business information, financial resources documents, and organizational competence.

 Step 7: The “fit and proper” assessment

-- The ASIC will carry out a Fit and Proper Test to assess whether the company’s Directors, Owners, and Responsible Managers are “Fit and Proper” to run a licensed financial services business.
+- The ASIC will carry out a fit and proper test to assess whether the company’s directors, owners, and responsible managers are “fit and proper” to run a licensed financial service business.

 - This will involve an assessment of: